Genetic studies on Arabs: Autosomal DNA

 A genetic study published in the "European Journal of Human Genetics" in Nature (2019) showed that Middle Easterners (Arabs) are closely related to Europeans and Northern Africans as well as to Southwest Asians.
-The "Arab macropopulation" is generally closely related to other "West-Eurasian" populations, such as Europeans or Iranian peoples.
+The "Arab macropopulation" is generally closely related to other "West-Eurasian" populations, such as Iranian peoples.

+Moorjani et al. (2011) estimated that some Arabs have inherited 4%–15% sub-Saharan ancestry (approximately 9.3% in Palestinians, 14.5% in Bedouins and 4.4% in Druzes), although the percentages were higher (ranging from 5.6% in Druzes to 15.6% in Bedouins) when reanalyzed with the 'STRUCTURE' statistical model.

+The 2013 Genetic study found that Kuwaiti natives can roughly be divided into three groups: the first one is largely of West Asian ancestry, representing Persians with European admixture; the second group is predominantly of city-dwelling Arabian tribe ancestry, and the third group includes most of the tent-dwelling Bedouin surnames and is characterized by the presence of 17% Sub-Saharan African ancestry.
+Population differentiation FST estimates place the first group near Asian populations, the second one near Negev Bedouin tribes, and the third one near the Mozabite population.

-The Arab expansion marked one of the last expansions of West-Eurasian ancestry into Africa, with the earliest scientifically attested West-Eurasian geneflow into Africa being dated back to 23,000 BCE (or already earlier), and may be associated with the spread of Proto-Afroasiatic from the Middle East.
+The Arab expansion marked one of the last expansions of West-Eurasian ancestry into Africa, with the earliest scientifically attested West-Eurasian geneflow into Africa being dated back to 23,000 BCE (or already earlier), and may be associated with the spread of the Proto-Afroasiatic from the Middle East.

 Hodgson et al. (2014) found a distinct non-African ancestry component among Northeastern Africans (dubbed "Ethio-Somali"), which split from other West-Eurasian ancestries, most closely to the Arabian ancestry component, about 23,000 years ago, and migrated into Africa pre-agricultural (between 12,000 and 22,000 years ago).

 This component is suggested to have been present in considerable amounts among the Proto-Afroasiatic-speaking peoples.
 The authors argue that the Ethio-Somali component and the Maghrebi component descended from a single ancestral lineage, which split from the Arabian lineage and migrated into Africa from the Middle East.
 In Africa, this West-Eurasian lineage diverged into the Maghrebi component, predominant in Northern Africa, and the Ethio-Somali component, found in significant varying degrees among populations of the Horn of Africa.

 In 2021, a study showed no genetic traces of early expansions out-of-Africa in present-day populations in the Near-East, but found Arabians to have elevated Basal Eurasian ancestry that dilutes their Neanderthal ancestry.